Two British men arrested for ‘trying to smuggle a kilogram of cocaine’ into Bali

 Hundreds of people are on death row in Indonesia, mostly for drug-related crimes, including many foreign nationals.
 The most recent execution occurred in July 2016, when an Indonesian citizen and three foreigners were shot dead by firing squad.

 A British woman, Lindsay Sandiford, now 69, has been on death row in Indonesia for more than a decade, AP reported.
-She was arrested in 2012 with nearly 4kg of cocaine in her luggage.
+She was arrested in 2012 with 4.8kg of cocaine in her luggage.

 Join our commenting forum